devyg/extend-theme-customizer/readme.txt

 1. Upload `extend-theme-customizer` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Choose your JSON file in Options > ETC Settings

 Answer to foo bar dilemma.